oustella/coding-exercises/README.md

-# Tackle one coding problem a day - one line of codes at a time
+## One coding problem a day
+## One line of codes at a time
-This repo contains solutions to common coding practice questions heavily annotated with comments explaining what the codes do.
-If I used someone else's solution, the source is acknowledged.
+This repo contains solutions to common coding practice questions heavily commented explaining what the codes do.
+If I used someone else's solution, the source was acknowledged.

-Sources of questions are: Leetcode (LC), Hackerrank(HC), Crack the Technical Interview (CTTI, 3rd ed.) and CodeSignal (CS).
+Sources of questions include but are not limited to Leetcode (LC), Hackerrank(HC), Crack the Technical Interview (CTTI, 3rd ed.) and CodeSignal (CS).